AlexStormwood/alexstormwood.com/posts/DoesYourVideogameNeedABlockchain.md

 - One game client (eg. a Nintendo Switch game console) that creates save data for a specific game and stores that save data on that same game client, and the data is shared to other game clients via a system "cloud save data" feature.
 Even if the same player or human is responsible for all game clients in this system, there are now multiple clients in this system.
 Which game client is the source of truth?
 What happens when a game client makes save data modifications while offline and unable to sync with the other game clients?
 There are multiple writers in this example.

 - One game server runs a game that game clients can connect to.
 The game server is authoritative, but allows the game clients to send human inputs to the server to control characters and interact with the world.
-Even if the game server has incredible logic to maintain authority over the save data, maintaining the legitimacy of game client inputs is a case of "whack-a-mole" -- there could be hackers, there could be glitches, or any other unforeseen thing that allows game clients to temporarily game authority over some save data.
+Even if the game server has incredible logic to maintain authority over the save data, maintaining the legitimacy of game client inputs is a case of "whack-a-mole" -- there could be hackers, there could be glitches, or any other unforeseen thing that allows game clients to temporarily gain authority over some save data.
 There are multiple writers in this system.

 A single writer or editor of data is the sole source of truth for that data.